kumbulanit/docker-and-kubernetes-trainning/13-Advanced controllers: Daemon Sets and Stateful Sets.md

 kubectl get pods -l app=filebeat
 ```

-Fluentd will now run on each node in the cluster and collect logs from all the containers.
+Filebeat will now run on each node in the cluster and collect logs from all the containers.

 ---